BUY MALTA PROPERTY IN 2019!

 - Sign the Preliminary Agreement, known as 'Konvenju’.
-This is an agreement binding both the purchaser and the vendor to effect the transaction within an established date (term of Konvenju) subject to the terms and conditions.
+This is an agreement binding both the purchaser and the vendor to enforce the transaction within an established date (term of Konvenju) subject to the terms and conditions.

 3. Provisional Stamp Duty

 - After signing the Kovenju, you must pay 1% provisional stamp duty as part payment of the full 5%, and the balance is due on signing of the final deed.
-If you are purchasing your first immovable property, the stamp duty on the first €150,000 is removed as a concession, and calculated at 5% on the remaining balance of the property.
+If you are purchasing your first immovable property, the stamp duty on the first €150,000 is removed as a concession and calculated at 5% on the remaining balance of the property.

 - Pay an agreed deposit on the property, which is usually 10%.